karol-dubas/c-sharp-asynchronous-programming/async_notes.md

     Each method marked with `async` has its own asynchronous context, therefore it only affects the continuation in the method that you are operating in.
   - No code after `ConfigureAwait(false)` should require the original context.
+  - `ConfigureAwait(false)` means, that there is no continuation enqueue on a thread pool.
+    It's quicker than waiting for another thread to be available.

 ```cs
 private async Task Method1()